Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: PTET: Pre-trained Transformer for EIT-based Tactile Reconstruction

 \item Fine-tuning with limited paired voltage-tactile data: Utilizing the pretrained models from the above two steps, the voltage encoder \(\mathcal{E}_{vol}\) and tactile decoder \(\mathcal{D}_{tact}\) are aligned in a fine-tuned model, \(\mathcal{D}_{tact}(\mathcal{E}_{vol}(\textbf{v}))\), through supervised training using limited paired \(\textbf{v}\)-\(\textbf{t}\) data.
 This alignment focuses on the mapping between latent variables: \(\textbf{z}_v \rightarrow \textbf{z}_t\), enabling the final model to reconstruct tactile maps from the E2IM. \end{enumerate}

-The PTET framework adopts a dual-phase training scheme: the pretraining phase with 1) and 2) and fine-tuning phase with 3).
-In the pretraining phase, the functioning \(\mathcal{E}_{vol}\) and \(\mathcal{D}_{tact}\) are trained with large-scale \textit{unannotated} datasets.
-It allows the model to learn generalizable features from E2IM and tactile maps separately based on a large scale of random simulation data, which can be readily acquired.
-While in the fine-tuning phase, using only \textit{limited paired} data from real-world measurements, the pretrained models are aligned to establish the relationship between the voltage and tactile domains.
-The tactile map can then be reconstructed from a given E2IM describing real-world voltage measurements.
-Notably, in both 1) and 2), PTET employs an \textit{asymmetric} architecture for encoders and decoders to enhance the efficiency and effectiveness of feature representation in \(\mathcal{E}_{vol}\) and \(\mathcal{D}_{tact}\), as detailed in the following sections.
+PTET adopts a dual-phase training scheme: a pretraining phase with 1) and 2), and a fine-tuning phase with 3).
+In the pretraining phase, 1) the voltage encoder \(\mathcal{E}_{\text{vol}}\) is trained on large-scale \textit{unannotated} E2IM data, and 2) the tactile decoder \(\mathcal{D}_{\text{tact}}\) is trained separately on unannotated tactile maps.
+This allows both components to learn generalizable features from readily available simulation data.
+In the fine-tuning phase, 3) \(\mathcal{E}_{\text{vol}}\) and \(\mathcal{D}_{\text{tact}}\) are jointly refined using limited \textit{paired real-world} data to align the voltage and tactile domains.
+This enables accurate tactile reconstruction from real E2IM inputs.
+PTET employs an \textit{asymmetric} encoder–decoder architecture in all stages to improve feature representation efficiency, as detailed in the following sections.